sthaeron/forsyde-devtools/docs/contribution.md

 Now, create a pull request from the branch on the main repo (you can also use the link which appears when you push the new branch).

-Wait for someone else to review and merge the pull request
+Wait for someone else to review, and address any resulting comments.
+If there is no consensus on how to go forward it should be brought up in the next team meeting.

+Sometimes, a feature might depend on another feature or change which needs to be handled before the pull request can be merged.

 ### Commit Guideline